winglang/wing/docs/999-contributors/020-development.md

 and how to use it.
 (If you see one missing, please open an issue and let us know!)

 The Wing monorepo uses [Nx] to run commands across all code packages in the `libs` and `apps` folders.
-This means it includes packages that form the entire toolchain (compiler, SDK, IDE extension, etc), and the build and release bind them all together.
+This means it includes packages that form the entire toolchain (compiler, standard library, IDE extension, etc), and the build and release bind them all together.

 Nx will be installed alongside the rest of the project's dependencies after you run `npm install`